 Trains to Florence

-As it’s almost impossible to park in the historic center try to take a train to Florence.
-Florence main train station Firenze Santa Maria Novella is right where the historic Florence begins and you only need to walk a kilometer to the sights.
+As it’s almost impossible to park in the historic center of Florence try to arrive by train.
+Florence main train station Firenze Santa Maria Novella is right where the historic part of Florence begins and you only need to walk less than a kilometer to the sights.

-The train from Rome to Florence only takes 1,5 hours (tickets on the Trenitalia website) and in the same place you will find train connections from Tuscan towns.
+The train from Rome to Florence only takes 1,5 hours (tickets on the Trenitalia website) and the same website also has all train connections from different Tuscan towns.

 What else should you think about?
-If you plan to visit the Uffici Gallery buy your tickets in advance (read below how) and don’t try to visit any Florence museums on Monday when they are closed.
+If you plan to visit the Uffici Gallery buy your tickets in advance (read below how) – and don’t try to visit any Florence museums on Monday as they are closed on Mondays.